BassOfBass/merge-vs-rebase/README.md

-# merge-vs-rebase
+# Merge vs Rebase-merge
-Show the difference between merging and merge-rebasing a PR
+Show the difference between merging and merge-rebasing a PR.

+1. push to master